Facing a rising tide of bankruptcy clients?

 Finally, there is the reporting component to consider.
 For clients, especially those facing insolvency, the sensitivity to the process, cost, and outcomes of their legal matter cannot be overstated.
 Meeting clients with transparency and relevant information is going to make a difference here.
 And once again, HighQ comes through.

 Bankruptcy Practice Accelerator uses HighQ's data analytics and visualization technology to effectively get out ahead of client requests.
 The solution includes easily customizable dashboards with preset metrics that are most relevant to bankruptcy matters.
 Law firms looking to standardize their client communications can leave the dashboard as is for a faster path to valuable reporting.

 For firms whose clients prioritize a different set of information, dashboards and reporting can be adapted easily, without the need to enlist the IT department or a data scientist.
 It's a friendly balance of consistency and customization.

 That same reporting applies inward as well.
 For example, the swelling bankruptcy business will hopefully be temporary.
 As the economy adjusts or the firm's needs evolve, law firm leaders can count on at-a-glance reporting on the total book of business or specific workflow insights to make the right decisions about their staff allocation.

-It's a gross understatement to say that 2020 has not been a great year.
-For businesses facing bankruptcy, their legal needs likely feel like just one more thing to add to an already demoralizing several quarters.
+For businesses facing bankruptcy, their legal needs likely feel like just one more thing to add to an already demoralizing situation.
 The best thing law firms can do is meet the needs of these clients with comfort and reassurance that their matter is in good hands.
 For those firms who find this easier said than done, there's Bankruptcy Practice Accelerator.
 Schedule your demo today.